 Commercial breeds are engineered for efficiency on formulated feeds.
 A Large White x Landrace x Duroc finisher converts roughly 2.8 kg of balanced feed into 1 kg of live weight gain.
 That efficiency collapses if you substitute with low-quality feedstuffs.

 Native pigs, by contrast, evolved to extract nutrition from what commercial breeds cannot efficiently use: camote tops, banana trunks, copra meal, rice bran, kitchen waste, and foraged vegetation.
-Their higher FCR on commercial feed is misleading -- it does not account for the dramatically lower cost per kilogram of the feeds they actually consume.
+Their higher FCR on commercial feed is misleading because it does not account for the dramatically lower cost per kilogram of the feeds they actually consume.

 For a deeper analysis of feed cost structures, see our guide on Philippine feed economics.
 If you are exploring non-conventional feedstuffs, the article on alternative feeding systems covers practical formulations using locally available ingredients.